jonandergomez/teaa_lab/lab_practices/pract_1/README.md

 Next figure shows the first 5 filters to be applied on the output of the filter bank to obtain the [Cepstral Coefficients (CC)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).
-Horizontal blue line constat at **1.0** is for computing the CC0, i.e., the sum of all the filters, that is the total energy contained in the frequency domain for a given sliding window.
+Horizontal blue line constat at **1.0** is for computing the CC0, i.e., the sum of all the filters, which is the total energy contained in the frequency domain for a given sliding window.

 ![Here](figures/cepstral-coefficients.svg)